-The power of a mobile CMMS
+The Power of a Mobile CMMS

-Remember the days before mobile phones?
-Some of you might be too young!
 I sometimes recall “olden times” stories with my kids about the days before cell phones, where if you needed to connect with someone, you had to call your own home phone from another phone and press all the codes to hopefully listen to a voicemail on your answering machine from your friend.
-Communication was harder those days.
-My kids look at me like I was crazy.

-The long history of CMMS has largely been relegated to desktop-based computers—either in your office, home or “kiosk” style, set in fixed locations around your operations for staff to take turns using.
-A CMMS has core features such as asset management, work order automation, preventive maintenance routines, spare parts management and more.
 A mobile CMMS is exactly the same thing, just in the palm of your hand.
-They have been around for more than 20 years, going back to early generation “PDAs” (personal digital assistants—the precursor to today’s mobile devices).
+They have been around for more than 20 years, going back to early generation “PDAs” (personal digital assistants).
 Products such Tandy Z-PDA, Apple Newton, Handspring, Palm Pilot, BlackBerry and others (remember any of these?) all came before the iPhone (2007) and the Android (2008) phones.
 Each of these earlier mobile devices tried to capture mobile operations but had limited staying power.
-Apple and Google Android changed this, and we have not looked back.
+Apple and Google Android changed this, and we haven't looked back since.

 What are common uses of a mobile CMMS?